 Maintain a good connection with your customer and still request on-time payments by acting in a professional manner.

-Also Read This: Becoming a Freelance Web Developer
+Also Read This: How to Start Working as a Freelance Copy Editor

 Handling Delayed Payments Professionally